 In the years 90's, NASA developped its first deep space communication network, DSN, to keep control of space probes that they have sent in exploration missions to Mars and to the other bodies of the solar system.
-Recently, the agency used this powerful system to communicate with Mars rovers Spirit and Opportunity, the Huygens lander that visited Titan and New Horizons that visited Pluto.
+Recently, the agency used this powerful system to communicate with rovers Spirit, Opportunity and Curiosity that landed on Mars, the orbiters MGS, MRO and other Mars Odyssey, the Huygens lander that visited Titan and New Horizons that visited Pluto among other space probes.

 Advantages and drawbacks of shortwaves

 Radio amateurs know that by nature signals transmitted on HF bands (1.8-30 MHz) at low incidence have difficulties to pass through ionospheric layers surrounding the Earth, whether they are transmitted from the ground or from space.
 Under some conditions, these regions of high electronic density act like mirrors for radio waves.

 If it is a huge advantage for ground stations who wish to communicate with remote stations (by bouncing successively between the ionosphere and the ground, HF waves can reach DX stations), for the same stations wishing to communicate with satellites moving into space it is rather a big problem...
 How to explain this phenomenon and how can we in spite of everything communicate with satellites and spacecrafts ?

 We explained in the chapters dealing with the radio propagation and ionospheric perturbations that the ionosphere is a mixture of plasma and atoms more or less ionized by the solar UV radiations.
 Between the D- and F-layers its density varies between 10000 and 2 millions electrons/cm3 and falls down of approximately a ten-factor during the night, and is not even measurable any more for the lowest layer.